OmarMiniesy/Notes/Networking/Address Resolution Protocol (ARP).md

 ### General Notes

 [[Protocol]] used to determine the [[Data Link Layer]] MAC address, given the [[IP]] address of the host.

-> It was initially used to map the address of one protocol to the address of another protocol.
+* It was initially used to map the address of one protocol to the address of another protocol.

 >ARP is **stateless**.

-This means replies dont have to be synced to a request sent before it.
-Any reply that is recieved by a machine updates the ARP cache of that machine, even if it didnt send a request for that [[IP]] address.
+This means replies don't have to be synced to a request sent before it.
+Any reply that is received by a machine updates the ARP cache of that machine, even if it didn't send a request for that [[IP]] address.

 ---
 ### [[Protocol]] Details

 There are two main messages being, the ARP reply and the ARP request.

-> The host initiating the connection sends a request, and the host that should recieve the message sends a reply back to the initiator.
+> The host initiating the connection sends a request, and the host that should receive the message sends a reply back to the initiator.
 ###### ARP Request From Sender
 Sent using broadcast to the entire network with these header fields:
 * SRC IP: Sender IP.